Rafostar/clapper/doc/reference/clapper/migrating-to-010.md

 reasons, but all apps using them are advised to migrate to enhancer plugins which already surpassed former ones in what can be achieved with them.

-Since these are now in the form of plugins scanned during init, one of the differences is that you now check their availablity at runtime instead of compile time like before.
+Since these are in the form of plugins scanned during init, one of the differences is that you now check their availability at runtime instead of compile time like before.

 Something like this: